KatWilson/SoundCloudGroupManager/README.md

 // This is my personal project that i am doing to help me document part of what i am doing at the moment with work.

-// I want to put an personal touch to my skills to hopefully pull out more from what i have learned.
+// I want to put an personal touch to my new skills to hopefully pull out more from what i have learned.

 ////////////////////////////////
 /// RELEASE INFO
 ////////////////////////////////

-I will release update every twoo weeks, sundays untill the prject is finished.
+I will release update every two weeks, sundays untill the prject is finished.

 I will try to release working modules so you can comsume this project from the start.